|Bar Admissions:||New York State Bar|

 |Have You Hit The Glass Ceiling?, Long Island Woman Magazine, Vo.
 5, No. 2, 2005|

-Awards/Memberships: Selected as a 2018 Super Lawyer; received Hofstra Law’s Center for Children, Families and the Law’s Outstanding Women in the Law Award (2016) and the Long Island Business News Leadership in the Law Award (2016); Member of the National Association of Professional Women, Nassau County & American Bar Associations, National Employment Lawyers Association and other professional organizations.
+Awards/Memberships: Selected as a 2018, 2019 and 2020 Super Lawyer; received Hofstra Law’s Center for Children, Families and the Law’s Outstanding Women in the Law Award (2016) and the Long Island Business News Leadership in the Law Award (2016); Member of the National Association of Professional Women, Nassau County & American Bar Associations, National Employment Lawyers Association, selected as Super Lawyer in 2018, 2019 and 2020 plus other professional organizations.

 Sara honed her litigation skills while working as an Assistant Corporation Counsel, in the Manhattan Trial Unit for the City of New York.
 While defending the City’s employees and the City itself, Sara conducted and defended hundreds of depositions, participated in extensive motion practice, pre-trial and trial work.